Ryan Millard: Domestic

 Ryan Millard played junior rugby league for Renown United and previously played in the youth teams at the St. George Illawarra Dragons, playing in the Jersey Flegg and SG Ball sides for the Dragons.
 He failed to make first grade with St. George Illawarra and moved with his brother to the Bulldogs for the 2007 season.
 He played in the New South Wales Cup for the Canterbury-Bankstown Bulldogs in 2008 and for the Newtown Jets in 2009.
 For the 2010 season he moved to the Shellharbour City Dragons, the New South Wales Cup team that act as a feeder club to the NRL club St. George Illawarra Dragons.

 International

 Millard played for Fiji against the Junior Kangaroos in a narrow 15–14 loss in 2007.
 He was not selected in either the wider training squad nor the final 25-man Fiji squad for the 2008 Rugby League World Cup.
 He made his full international debut for Fiji in the 2009 Pacific Cup.
-Millard has also represented the Australian Fijian team and was named Australian Fijian Fiji Bati Player of the Year for 2009.
+Millard has also represented the Australian Fijian rugby team and was named Australian Fijian Fiji Bati Player of the Year for 2009.
 Millard is eligible to play for Fiji as he has a Fijian mother.

 He was a late call-up to Fiji's 2013 Rugby League World Cup squad after John Sutton was ruled out before the tournament.